ploomber/projects/debugging/nb.md

 ## Using the CLI to check if we fixed the bug

-In a real scenario, we might try a few things before we find the solution to the bug.
+In a real scenario, we might try a few things before we find bug fix.
 To quickly iterate over candidate solutions, we'd like to check if the applied change makes our pipeline *not* to throw an error.
 This is where Ploomber's incremental builds come in handy.

-If we narrowed down the error to a specific task, we can apply changes and check if the new code works ok:
+If we narrowed down the error to a specific task, we can apply changes and quickly check if the new code runs correctly by just running that task:

 ```sh
 ploomber task {task-name}
 ```

 If the exception happens in task `B`, but the solution has to be implemented in task `A` (where `A` is an upstream dependency of `B`), then we have to make sure that we run `A` and `B` to verify the fix.
-A full end-to-end run is wasteful but so is an incremental run if `B` has many downsream tasks: For testing purposes we just care about things going well *until `B`*.
-This is a good use of a partial build: it will run all tasks until it reaches a selected task (by default, it will still skip unchanged tasks).
+A full end-to-end run is wasteful but so is an incremental run if `B` has many downstream tasks.
+For testing purposes, we just care about things going well *until `B`*.
+This is a good use of a partial build: it will run all tasks until it reaches a selected task (by default, it will still skip up-to-date tasks).
 In our case:

 ```sh
 ploomber build --partially B